 (A) The number of discrepancies between ballot card(s) and the cast vote record, and a description of each discrepancy; and

 (B) A link to the website where the cast vote record file only for the ballot card(s) examined in the audit can be found;

+[Comment: It seems unfortunate to circumscribe the availability of CVRs by the public here.
+At a minimum the local official should decide if the entire election of CVRs will be made available to the public.
+At best, the rule will require all CVRs to be made public and they would be made public by the SOS.]

 (10) For batch comparison audits or hybrid audits with a batch comparison audit component, discrepancies between batches and batch totals, and a description of each discrepancy;